herrkraatz/react-unit-testing/README.md

 Here are 2 things we want to test:

-- Will reducer return an empty array as new state (an empty array to not to break anything) if we pass it a state of undefined ?
+- Will reducer return an empty array as new state (an empty array to not to break anything) if we pass it a state of undefined?
-- Will action-payload of 'new comment' really return 'new comment' as new state ?
+- Will action-payload of 'new comment' really return 'new comment' as new state?

 ```
 describe('Comments Reducer', () => {